muttoni/blog/_posts/2021-01-22-Fixing-Inconsistent-LightGBM-Predictions-In-Production.md

 image: images/pkl-meme.jpg
 ---

 Recently I've been working on productionizing a regression model to accurately estimate used car values.
-This was following a request from a friend who owns a car dealership and wants to know two things: 1) how much customer's cars will be worth in 3-4 years when they trade them in for a new car and 2) what's the trade-in value of a new customer's used car.
+This was following a request from a friend who owns a car dealership and wants to know two things: 1) how much a customer's car will be worth in 3-4 years when they trade it in for a new model, and 2) what's the trade-in value now of a new customer's used car.
+I was looking for a new project so I decided to help him out.

-The model is a LightGBM booster with ~6-10k estimators (depending on the number of features used).
-It's been quite the adventure, and will write a blog post on the end-to-end process sometime in the future.
+The model uses a LightGBM booster with ~6-10k estimators (depending on the number of features used).
+It's been quite the adventure, and I will write a blog post on the end-to-end process sometime in the future.
 In short, the process consists of:

 1. **Scraping data** with Scrapy on multiple car sites via an Amazon EC2 instance and merging the data with other proprietary data.
-1. **Aggregating and cleaning** the data and preparing a single, uniform DataFrame for model training.
+1. **Aggregating and cleaning** the data and outputting a single, uniform dataset for model training.
 This is by far the most delicate and important step!
 1. **Training the model**, benchmarking it against other methods including RF, XGBoost and Deep Learning using embeddings.
-1. **Deploying the model to production**, making it accessible via an API endpoint (e.g. Flask).
+1. **Deploying the model to production**, making it accessible via an API endpoint.
 1. **Creating a web app** that acts as a pretty customer frontend that queries the API for predictions.

 This is all well and good, but having never worked with LightGBM before, some problems arose around Step 4, when I first started exporting the model and trying to replicate predictions in the production environment.